birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/intro.md

 The ultimate target is to build a machine learning (ML) algorithm that monitors live data during childbirth, taking into account pre-existing risk factors, that alerts clinicians when infant health is at increased risk if intervention is delayed or missed.

+## References

+Please note that I have provided the references used to acquire information - but that this will often be referring to a review paper that is referencing another source.

 ## Navigation

 ```{tableofcontents}